suvrajitkarmaker/pdfgenerator/README.md

 npm install
 ```

-### 3. To generate pdf use this command.
-And you fill find the pdf in generatedFile fordar
+### 3. To generate pdf use this command

-Navigate to the `server` directory and then run `docker-compose up` command like
-below.
-It will spin up the databases as daemon mode.

 ```bash
 npm run start
 ```
+Now you will find the generated pdf in generatedFile folder